codex-team/moduleDispatcher/README.md

 	</module-settings>
 </div>
 ```
-If you initialized several modules on one node, your settings should be an Array
+For several Modules on one node, your settings should be an Array
 ```html
 <module-settings>
 	[